 A SHOT AT LOVE WITH TILA TEQUILA (2007-2008)

 Tila Tequila (née Tila Nguyen) was a popular import model who starred in the “reality” show, A Shot at Love with Tila Tequila, in which she “played” a bisexual in search of love.
 She courted 32 contestants — male and female.
-It debuted at No. 1 in its time slot and was MTV’s second highest-rated debut series that year (2007), seemingly disproving conventional TV wisdom about Asian-American leads (at least female) and simultaneously re-affirming the ancient adage, “sex sells.”
+It debuted at No. 1 in its time slot and was MTV’s second highest-rated debut series that year (2007), seemingly disproving conventional television wisdom about Asian-American leads (at least female) whilst simultaneously re-affirming the ancient adage, “sex sells.”

 THE CHO SHOW (2008)